rflament/loggedfs/README.md

 ## Description

-LoggedFS is a fuse-based filesystem which can log every operations that happens in it.
+LoggedFS is a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace)-based filesystem which can log every operations that happens in it.

-How does it work ?
+### How does it work ?

-Fuse does almost everything.
-LoggedFS only sends a message to syslog when called by fuse and then let the real filesystem do the rest of the job.
+FUSE does almost everything.
+LoggedFS only sends a message to syslog when called by FUSE and then let the real filesystem do the rest of the job.

 ## Installation

-If loggedfs 0.9 is included in your distribution you can just install with your package manager :
+If LoggedFS 0.9 is included in your distribution you can just install with your package manager:

     sudo apt-get install loggedfs

 ## Simplest usage

-To record access to /tmp/TEST into ~/log.txt, just do:
+To record access to `/tmp/TEST` into `~/log.txt`, just do:

     loggedfs -l ~/log.txt /tmp/TEST

-To stop recording, just unmount as usual:
+To stop recording, just `unmount` as usual:

     sudo umount /tmp/TEST

-~/log.txt will need to be changed to readable by setting permissions:
+The `~/log.txt` file will need to be changed to readable by setting permissions:

     chmod 0666 ~/log.txt

 ## Installation from source

-First you have to make sure that fuse is installed on your computer.
+First you have to make sure that FUSE is installed on your computer.
 If you have a recent distribution it should be.
-Fuse can be downloaded here : https://github.com/libfuse/libfuse.
+FUSE can be downloaded here: [github.com/libfuse/libfuse](https://github.com/libfuse/libfuse).

-Then you should download the loggedfs source code archive and install it with the make command :
+Then you should download the LoggedFS source code archive and install it with the `make` command:

     sudo apt-get install libfuse-dev libxml2-dev libpcre3-dev
     wget https://github.com/rflament/loggedfs/archive/loggedfs-0.X.tar.gz